FloErwerth/pure_weight/Readme.md

 + Removed background notification for stopwatch timer
 + Simplified stopwatch
 + Moved paused workout on workout card to bottom right
++ Changed time input to fit into one input field